jg-digital-media/jgdm_snooker_scorer/readme.md

    + A modal area with a dropdown box or other element that the user and add or reduce a number of penalty points to award.
    + and a button within that modal to then confirm the points.

+#### v1.0.21

++ At this stage, we're finally coming to the end of the initial release of the application - making it ready and suitable for public use.
+There are 2 more ewvent listeners to edit the penalty points for fouls and misses.
+I spent a lot of time doing the algoritmic thinking for it but most cases can be covered by either of the 2 "foul" buttons for each player.

++ It does mean 2 more modal areas - FOULS and FOULS+MISS.

 [Back to Top](#comments)